The Global Divide on Homosexuality

 For further information, please contact firstname.lastname@example.org.

 There is a strong relationship between a country’s religiosity and opinions about homosexuality.2 There is far less acceptance of homosexuality in countries where religion is central to people’s lives – measured by whether they consider religion to be very important, whether they believe it is necessary to believe in God in order to be moral, and whether they pray at least once a day.

 There are some notable exceptions, however.
-For example, Russia and China receive low scores on the religiosity scale, which would suggest higher levels of tolerance for homosexuality.
-Yet, just 16% of Russians and 21% of Chinese say homosexuality should be accepted by society.
+For example, Russia receives low scores on the religiosity scale, which would suggest higher levels of tolerance for homosexuality.
+Yet, just 16% of Russians say homosexuality should be accepted by society.
 Conversely, Brazilians and Filipinos are considerably more tolerant of homosexuality than their countries’ relatively high levels of religiosity would suggest.

 In Israel, where views of homosexuality are mixed, secular Jews are more than twice as likely as those who describe themselves as traditional, religious or ultra-Orthodox to say homosexuality should be accepted (61% vs. 26%); just 2% of Israeli Muslims share this view.